jovanayc/Dev-Diff-FSE-Interview-JS-Broken/README.md

 3. Open `1_login.html` in your browser.
 You can do this by:
    - Right-clicking on `1_login.html` and selecting "Open with" > your preferred browser.
    - Or, using the Live Server extension in VS Code for a better development experience.

+## Bug descriptions
+Bug 1 - The log in won’t register input and allow the continue button to submit.
+Continue button should press and load next screen when it works.
+You need to restart live server to get log in button to work.
+Bug 2  - The task is not connecting to the table information to correctly display the task of the username who logged in.
+Text should be green when it works.